 In 2015 Grandmaster Kim started to close down his locations as he was preparing for retirement.
 My grandmaster retired in early 2017 securing his legacy with the Masters of Pure Taekwondo.

 Pure Taekwondo carries on Grandmaster Kim's tradition of honesty, integrity, respect, and perseverance while providing world-class Taekwondo training.
-Pure Taekwondo lives by its mission to deliver quality martial arts instruction.
+Pure Taekwondo lives by its mission to deliver quality martial arts instruction to all.

 Grandmaster Kim trained the masters of Pure Taekwondo ingraining into each of them a drive for perfection.